Asset Tokenization

 The Basics

-• Availability: Initially launched on Provenance Blockchain, YLDS has expanded to Solana and Sui
+The technical implementation spans multiple chains now.
+Initially launched on Provenance Blockchain, YLDS has expanded to Solana and Sui.
+Each deployment maintains the same $1.00 peg and yield mechanism.

 SOFR-Based Yield

-The "minus 0.50%" spread is how Figure Markets covers operational costs and earns its margin.
-At a 4.3% SOFR, you'd earn approximately 3.8% on YLDS — still significantly more than the 0% you earn holding USDC or USDT.
+Fed raises rates?
+Your YLDS yield goes up.
+Rates drop?
+Your yield falls accordingly.
+The "minus 0.50%" spread covers Figure's operational costs and margin.
+At today's ~4.3% SOFR, you earn approximately 3.8% on YLDS — still infinitely more than the 0% you get holding USDC or USDT.

 YLDS vs Traditional Stablecoins